“Such a one-sided friendship we’ve got,” she smiled, and took another sip of her drink.

 He grinned.
 The ice broke under her words.
 She deserved all that she asked for and more.

-‘Clear as day.
+“Clear as day.
 Weaknesses howl, they reach every cage bar, and even if they’d been silenced for a while they still echo for others to hear them.
 So I see them in their gestures,” she smiles.
 “I hear them in their words.
 I feel them in their thoughts.”

-‘Yeah.
+“Yeah.
 Those little bits of imagination that form out of you soul and crawl into your mind, then show on everything you do and say – and then you pass that vibe to everyone.
 You know?
 That’s how you read them.”

-She takes her first teaspoon of sorbet with melted chocolate and waits for him to speak.
-She’s learned to be gentle with him.
+She took her first teaspoon of sorbet with melted chocolate and waited for him to speak.
+She knew she had to be gentle from here onwards.

-‘Can it be that you smell people’s fears because you’re so fully aware of your own that you know exactly how they manifest?’ he asks.
+“Could it be that you smell people’s fears because you’re so aware of your own that you know exactly how they manifest?”

-He’s got depth, the boy, and she likes proud owners of emotional intelligence.
+He had depth, and she liked proud owners of emotional intelligence.
 They’re rare and thus very precious.

-He doesn’t take his eyes off of her as he leaned over to caress her hair.
+He didn’t take his eyes off of her as he leaned over to caress her hair.

-To her, it feels like he’s caressing the soul she’s been keeping hostage in the attic, with a few crumbs of dry bread a day so it didn’t come out screaming and ruin the show.
+To her, it felt like caressing the soul she’d been keeping hostage in the attic, with a few crumbs of dry bread a day, so it didn’t come out screaming and ruining her show.

-But right here, right now, everybody is free.
+But right there, right then, everybody was free.